Ontario Highway 401: Greater Toronto Area

-East of the interchange with Highway 427, the single carriageway of Highway 401 curves northeast and follows a hydro corridor to the east end of Highway 409.
+East of the spaghetti interchange with Highway 427, the single carriageway of Highway 401 curves northeast and follows a hydro corridor to the east end of Highway 409.
 The space constraints of the existing flyovers at the 401/427 interchange also limit the width of Highway 401 through this junction to eight lanes (widened from the original six), making it a traffic bottleneck.
-Due to ramps from Highway 427's southernmost segment (between Highway 401 and the QEW) feeding in, this 5 km segment of Highway 401 between Highways 427 and 409 is six lanes per direction (five lanes through the interchange with Dixon Road and Martin Grove Road), with no express/collector split.
+Due to ramps from Highway 427's southernmost segment (between Highway 401 and the QEW) feeding in, this 5 km section of Highway 401 between Highways 427 and 409 is six lanes per direction (five lanes through the interchange with Dixon Road and Martin Grove Road), with no express/collector split.
 Highways 409 is a short freeway used mainly as a spur route for traffic travelling to the airport or Highway 427 northbound from Highway 401 westbound (and vice versa), as these route movements are not accommodated at the junction between Highways 401 and 427.

-At the terminus of Highway 409, where the ramps merge into Highway 401, Highway 401 returns to its east–west route through Toronto.
-This is also the west end of the third and longest express-collector segment (43.7 km), which crosses the rest of Toronto to Brock Road in Pickering in the east.
+At the terminus of Highway 409, where the ramps merge into Highway 401, Highway 401 returns to its east–west direction through Toronto.
+This is also the west end of the third, final, and longest collector-express segment (43.7 km), which crosses the rest of Toronto to Brock Road in Pickering in the east.
 An average of 442,900 vehicles pass between Weston Road and Highway 400 (Toronto–Barrie Highway) per day as of 2008, making this segment of Highway 401 in Toronto the busiest freeway in the world.
 In spite of this congestion, it is the primary commuting route in Toronto, and over 50 percent of vehicles bound for downtown Toronto use the highway.
-The four-way junction with Highway 400 has flyover ramps that favor traffic north of that interchange, as south of that interchange Highway 400 has an exit to Jane Street before the route continues further south as the municipal expressway, Black Creek Drive.
+The four-way junction with Highway 400 has flyover ramps that favour traffic north of that interchange, as south of that interchange, Highway 400 has an exit to Jane Street before the route continues further south as the municipal expressway, Black Creek Drive.
 Between the interchanges with Highway 400 and Keele Street is a set of transfer ramps between the express and collector lanes nicknamed "The Basketweave", as each direction has a pair of ramps that cross over and under each other.